jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }
 ```

 and we promised that when we got to chapter 13, we'd talk more about that call to `clone`.
-Our problem here was that the `args` passed in here owns the strings we want to use, and we're only borrowing `args` so we can't take ownership of them.
+Our problem here was that the `args` vector passed in here owns the strings we want to use, and we're only borrowing `args` so we can't take ownership of them.
 But, if we go look at where `build` is called:

 ```rust
 let args: Vec<String> = env::args().collect();